 - Before X3TC brought some sense to the weapon types the previous games had small fighters that could mount small guns, medium fighters that could mount medium guns, and heavy fighters that could mount heavy guns.
 Each gun type was further divided in three subcategories: alpha, beta and gamma, in increasing order of destructiveness.
 There was no reason to ever use alpha guns in anything, and betas were only useful in heavy fighters (as gamma heavies were restricted to capital ships).

 - Super Smash Bros.
-Brawl had the Team Healer item, which seldom ever showed up in normal play because almost all matches are one-on-one, and even during team play, was absolutely useless because it occasionally healed opponents and hurt allies.
+Brawl had the Team Healer item, which seldom ever showed up in normal play because almost all matches are free-for-all (if not one-on-one like in tournaments), and even during team play, was absolutely useless because it occasionally healed opponents and hurt allies.

 - Deus Ex: the single-shot plasma pistol, that you could only carry one of at a time, and wasn't powerful enough to one-shot most mooks.